Shigesaburō Maeo

-Life and career
+Early life and education

 Shigesaburō Maeo was born into poverty in the seaside town of Miyazu in Kyoto prefecture in 1905.
 His father ran a pottery business, and his mother had no formal education.
 An avid reader, Maeo did well in school.
-Maeo's family could not afford to send him to middle school, but luckily a local doctor stepped in and paid his tution.
+Maeo's family could not afford to send him to middle school, but luckily a local doctor stepped in and paid his tuition.
 In his final year of middle school, Maeo passed the extremely difficult examination to enter the First High School in Tokyo.
 First High School was the most prestigious high school in Japan, and gaining entry virtually guaranteed acceptance to Tokyo Imperial University.
 After graduating from Tokyo Imperial University in 1929, Maeo entered the Ministry of Finance, where he became close friends with fellow bureaucrat Hayato Ikeda.

+Political career

 In 1949, Maeo was inspired by his friend Ikeda's example, running for and winning a seat in the lower house of the National Diet to represent Kyoto's 2nd district.
 Maeo first entered the Diet as a member of Shigeru Yoshida's Democratic Liberal Party, which later merged to become part of the Liberal Democratic Party (LDP).

 A member of Ikeda's "brain trust" (burēn), Maeo was a founding member of Ikeda's Kōchikai faction in 1957.
 When Ikeda was brought into the cabinet of prime minister Nobusuke Kishi as Minister of Finance, Maeo was brought on as well, becoming Minister of International Trade and Industry.

-Later, as chairman of the LDP's Bureau of Economic Policy Research, Maeo played a key role in designing Ikeda's "Income Doubling Plan," announced in 1960, which promised to double Japan's GDP within 10 years' time.
-During Ikeda's time in office as prime minister from 1960 to 1964, Maeo served three terms as General Secretary of the LDP, working hard to support Ikeda's policies in general and the Income Doubling Plan in particular.
+Towards the end of the Kishi Cabinet, Maeo played a key role in designing Ikeda's "Income Doubling Plan" as chairman of the LDP's Economic Policy Research Committee.
+The plan, which promised to double Japan's GDP within 10 years' time, became the flagship policy when Ikeda succeeded Kishi in July 1960.
+Under Ikeda, Maeo was first made chief of the party treasury bureau.
+He was promoted to Secretary General of the LDP in July 1961 held the position for three years, working hard to support Ikeda's policies in general and the Income Doubling Plan in particular.